 - Does your venue have bad acoustics?
 Concrete, tiles and really high ceilings.
 These are generally terrible for live music.
 It’s also bad for general conversation.
 The sound gets lost in the high ceilings and bounces off the reflective surfaces.
 However, an experienced band will know how to deal with this.
 DJ’s don’t have to worry about it as much because recorded music is already mixed to sound good through bad speakers and bad rooms.

-It comes down to what type of music you LOVE and how much RISK you are willing to take.
+It comes down to what type of music you LOVE and how many risks you are willing to take.

 I would probably hire a DJ for my wedding.
 This is because I can’t be bothered with the extra responsibility involved in hiring a band.
 It’s risky and expensive.